 Secret Detection

-The secret detection scanner analyses repository contents for accidentally committed credentials, API keys, certificates, and other sensitive material.
-It runs automatically on every analysis and reports findings with sanitised output — actual secret values are never exposed in results.
+The secret detection scanner analyzes repository contents for accidentally committed credentials, API keys, certificates, and other sensitive material.
+It runs automatically on every analysis and reports findings with sanitized output - actual secret values are never exposed in results.

 What it detects

-The scanner recognises secret patterns across major categories:
+The scanner recognizes secret patterns across major categories:

 Cloud provider credentials